 When setting a price, businesses should consider the following factors:

 - Perceived value: The product’s perceived value determines how much customers are willing to pay for it.
-Businesses need to identify what value the product provides to customers and price it accordingly.
+Businesses need to identify the value the product provides to customers and price it accordingly.

 - Production and distribution costs: Businesses must ensure that their product is priced to cover their production and distribution costs.
 This includes raw materials, manufacturing, shipping, and marketing costs.